lumentut/ng-ripple-module/README.md

 ## Available Inputs and Attributes
 ### `light`
 Basically, the module is shipped out with `dark` ripple effect.
-If you need a light/white ripple effect, just use `light` attributes.
+If you need a light/white ripple effect, just use `light` attribute.
 ```html
   <button ripple light ...>...</button>
 ```